Introduction

 - Other landlords, housing associations and property exchange platforms.

-- Repairs and maintenance contractors (It should be noted that within the terms and conditions of your tenancy agreement it states that you will allow contractors of Aspire Housing access to your property to carry out repairs and maintenance).
+- Repairs and maintenance contractors (it should be noted that within the terms and conditions of your tenancy agreement it states that you will allow contractors of Aspire Housing access to your property to carry out repairs and maintenance).

 - Survey and research organisations.